 Pinnacle Tower Trail: The trailhead is located at the future site of the Tanasi Arts & Heritage Center next to I-26 at Exit 32.
-The trail is 4-5' wide with many switchbacks and an average grade of 7% and is designated for hiking and mountain biking.
+The trail is 4-5' wide with many switchbacks and an average grade of 7%, and is designated for hiking and mountain biking.
 The summit is the 3540' Pinnacle Mtn., which has one of the last 3 remaining lookout towers in the Cherokee Nat'l Forest.
 Spectacular views of Unaka Mtn.
 Round trip 8-9 mi., approximately 4 1⁄2 hrs.
 Rated easy/moderate.
 Meet at Roan Mtn.
 Post Office on 19E.

-Price Lake Loop Plus. from the Price Lake Picnic Area at the Boone Fork Trail starting point, then crossing the parkway to pick up the Price Lake Loop and then back the same way; approximately 3.5 miles; 2 hours.
-Easy to moderate.
+Price Lake Loop Plus: From the Price Lake Picnic Area take the Boone Fork Trail to the left.
+The trail to Price Lake branches off to the left, then cross the Parkway to pick up the Price Lake Loop for 2.3 mi. and then back the same way; approximately 3.5 miles; 2 hours.
+Rated easy.

 Quartz Mine Trail.
 4 miles - 4 hours.
-Moderate to strenuous ascent to a beautiful quartz outcropping and long-range views on the backside of Grandfather Mountain at approx. 5,200 ft.
+Moderate to strenuous ascent to a beautiful quartz outcropping and long range views on the backside of Grandfather Mountain at approx. 5,200 ft.
 Trail is not well maintained but the extra effort is worth it.
 Exposed wall of white quartz about 30 ft. high with many loose quartz rocks at base.
 Water crossing at bottom, lunch at top.
 Meet at Lowe's Food parking lot corner of Hwy 105 and Tynecastle Hwy (184) for car pooling.

 Railroad Grade Road Loop: Start at Riverside Restaurant on the Railroad Grade, 3.9 mi. south of the town of Todd.
-Approximate 4-mile loop that includes Seats Road and Todd Island Park.
+Approximate 4 mile loop that includes Seats Road and Todd Island Park.
 Rated easy.

 River Loop Trail: The hike is about 4 miles long near the South Toe River and Black Mountain Campground with nice views of the Black Mtns.
 There is a small water crossing on the trail, so hiking sticks would be helpful.
-We will meet at 10:00 AM at the marquis (trail map) at Black Mtn.
+Meet at the marquis (trail map) at Black Mtn.
 Campground.
 Rated moderate.
 There are additional hikes in the area for those wanting more of a challenge.